POLICY

 OTHER RESTRICTIONS

-Documentation supporting medical necessity for telemonitoring services must be maintained in the client’s medical record by the entity providing the service (home health agency or hospital) and is subject to retrospective review.
-All paid telemonitoring services not supported by documentation of medical necessity are subject to recoupment.
+Documentation supporting medical necessity for home telemonitoring services must be maintained in the client’s medical record by the entity providing the service (home health agency, hospital, FQHC, or RHC) and is subject to retrospective review.
+All paid home telemonitoring services not supported by documentation of medical necessity are subject to recoupment.

 CSHCN Program